Constellation-Labs/documentation-hub/validate/automated/nodectlMigrateV1.md

 ### DESCRIPTION

-**nodectl** pronouced node "c" "t" "l", node-cuttle, or node control.
+**nodectl** pronounced node "c" "t" "l", node-cuttle, or node control.

 The purpose of this utility is to **make things easier** on you.
 It obviates some of the technical aspects of running a Validator Node, so that anyone can do it!